-armoks-blessing Adjust stats and personalities to an ideal for all dwarves.
-No skills will be modified. armoks-blessing all In addition to the stat and personality adjustments, set all skills for all dwarves to legendary. armoks-blessing classes Prints list of all skills. armoks-blessing <skill name> Set a specific skill for all dwarves to legendary. armoks-blessing <class name> Set a specific class (group of skills) for all dwarves to legendary.
+armoks-blessing all In addition to the stat and personality adjustments, set all skills for all dwarves to legendary.

+armoks-blessing list Prints list of all skills.

+armoks-blessing classes Prints list of all skill classes (i.e. named groups of skills).

+armoks-blessing <skill name> Set a specific skill for all dwarves to legendary.

+armoks-blessing <class name> Set a specific class (group of skills) for all dwarves to legendary.

-armoks-blessing Medical All dwarves will have all medical related skills set to legendary. armoks-blessing RANGED_COMBAT All dwarves become legendary archers.
+armoks-blessing Medical All dwarves will have all medical related skills set to legendary. armoks-blessing RANGED\COMBAT All dwarves become legendary archers.

-4.6.13 assign-attributes
+5.6.14 assign-attributes